dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 # [Visual Studio](#tab/visual-studio)

-Starting with Visual Studio 2022 17.10 Preview 1 includes the **.NET Aspire preview 3** workload by default.
+Visual Studio 2022 17.10 Preview 1 or higher includes the **.NET Aspire preview 3** workload by default.
 To verify that you have the .NET Aspire workload installed, run the following command:

 ```dotnetcli
 dotnet workload list